usaid-cs/yesterday-i-learned/random.md

 1. It is [Sir](https://en.wikipedia.org/wiki/Mick_Jagger) Mick Jagger.
 Sir Jagger has eight children with five women.
 1. Humpty Dumpty is an egg.
 1. A [lollipop man](https://www.collinsdictionary.com/dictionary/english/lollipop-man) is a man who holds up a circular stop sign for pedestrians to pass, sometimes called a crossing guard.
-1. A security is a tradable financial asset of any kind, but [BitCoin is not a security](https://coincenter.org/link/sec-chairman-clayton-bitcoin-is-not-a-security), perhaps because it falls short on the definition of ["asset"](https://en.wikipedia.org/wiki/Asset).
-Which can be tangible or intangible.
-Not sure.
 1. A [ronin](https://en.wikipedia.org/wiki/R%C5%8Dnin) (浪人) is a samurai without lord or master, or a man who is not employed.
 1. None of Bill Gates' children are called Bill.
 1. Buying a burner phone is not as simple as walking into the store and buying one. ["Sure, I could walk into Walmart and pay cash for a burner phone (...)
 Who would know?
 Well, lots of people would.
 First, how did I get to Walmart?
 Did I take an Uber car?
 Did I take a taxi?
 These records can all be subpoenaed.
 I could drive my own car, but (...) automatic license plate recognition technology (ALPR) (...) records can be subpoenaed.
 Even if I walked to Walmart, once I entered the store my face would be visible on several security cameras within the store itself, and that video can be subpoenaed."](https://www.wired.com/2017/02/famed-hacker-kevin-mitnick-shows-go-invisible-online/) (This might have been part of [a book](https://www.amazon.com/Art-Invisibility-Worlds-Teaches-Brother/dp/0316380504) on privacy.)